openstack-archive/deb-python-pyngus/README.md

 See the User Guide in the docs directory for more detail.

+## Release 2.2.1 ##

+* disable the socket I/O logging - fills the debug logs with lots of useless crap.

 ## Release 2.2.0 ##

 * Can now use the system's default CA by specifying the 'x-ssl' option